Warcraft: The Sunwell Trilogy: Dragon Hunt

 During the unsteady stalemate between the living and the undead, a young blue dragon flies over what remains of southern Lordaeron.
 Kalecgos, the blue dragon, is shot down by Harkyn Grymstone, a dragon hunter driven by hatred towards the dragon who killed his family.
 Before Harkyn and his party find the wounded dragon, Kalec transforms into a human and is saved by Anveena, a young maiden who saw the event.

 But the hunter's tracking skills and magical items easily led them to the farm of Anveena's parents.
 Kalec and Anveena try to escape through a tunnel but are spotted by one of Harkyn's henchmen.
 Kalec returns to his true form and takes to the skies in an attempt to flee together with Anveena, but he is hit again and crashes into a lake.
 The hunter pursues the dragon, but the magical artefact steers them north instead of towards the lake.

 Anveena finds Kalec again on the shore in human form.
 After resting they return to Anveena's home.
 When they see smoke coming from the house they rush over to help but find they are much too late.
 They suddenly find themselves under attack by undead abominations and ghouls led by Dar'khan, and elven mage and undead commander.
 Dar'khan surprises them and binds their magics with special neck collars.

 Dar'khan tells of his betrayal of his fellow High Elves and his search for the Sunwell.
 Before Dar'khan can harm them, Kalec and Anveena are saved by Tyrygosa, another blue dragon.
 Tyri had come to protect her future mate.

 In the ruins of her house, Anveena finds a mystic egg.
-It almost instantly hatches revealing unknown type of dragonhatchling.
+It almost instantly hatches revealing an unknown type of dragon hatchling.
 Anveena senses the hatchling's name is Raac (or because that is what sound it made).
-In order to remove the binds from Kalec and Anveena all four of them travel to Tarren Mill.
+To remove the binds from Kalec and Anveena all four of them travel to Tarren Mill.
 Tyri disguises herself as an Elf when they arrive at the town.
 They search for Borel, an old friend of Anveena's parents, but without luck.
 The magical bind has overexerted Kalec and they decide to rest at the inn.
 When Kalec wakes up he finds himself looking down the barrel of Harkyn's gun.
 Before she can help, Tyri is subdued by a magical net.
 Anveena escapes hoping to find help and runs into Jorad Mace, a human Paladin.
 He advises against returning to Tarren Mill because the Dwarven hunter is not the only opponent interested in Anveena and her friends.